Rancocas Creek: Overview

 Rancocas Creek rises as two main branches in the Pinelands National Reserve.
 The North Branch rises in northern Burlington County, in Mirror Lake, just south of Fort Dix.
 It flows west-northwest past Mount Holly.

 The South Branch rises in central Burlington County near Chatsworth and flows generally northwest.
 It receives the 13.8 mi Southwest Branch from the south approximately 5 mi south of Mount Holly.
 The North and South branches join near Rancocas State Park, approximately 3 mi west of Mount Holly, near the crossing of the New Jersey Turnpike and Interstate 295.
-A few hundred yards downstream of the Interstate 295 and New Jersey Turnpike bridges, Burlington County Route 635 passes over the Creek on a bridge built less than 4 ft over the average water level, but this bridge has been closed for several years and was physically removed in its entirety in 2020/2021.
+A few hundred yards downstream of the Interstate 295 and New Jersey Turnpike bridges, Burlington County Route 635 passed over the Creek on a bridge built less than 4 ft over the average water level; this bridge had been closed for several years, and was physically removed in its entirety in 2020/2021.
 This bridge had the capability for the center section of the bridge to swivel from the perpendicular to the river to parallel, to allow small boat traffic through.
-After rehabilitation of the bridge in the 1980s, the powered mechanism was removed due to the near-lack of creek barge traffic and expense of maintenance.
+After rehabilitation of the bridge in the 1980s, the powered mechanism was removed due to the near-lack of creek barge traffic and the expense of maintenance.
 The bridge could be opened in case of emergency, but required manual labor to be swiveled open.

-It is navigable for approximately 10 mi upstream from its mouth on the Delaware.
+The creek is navigable for approximately 10 mi upstream from its mouth on the Delaware.